NateAndersonDev/Scheduling-App/README.txt

 README

-Title: C195
+Title: XXXXXXXX
-Purpose: Create an application that would perform the functional requirements outlined in the WGU C195 course performance assessment.
+Purpose: Create an application that would perform the functional requirements outlined in the XXXXXXXXX course performance assessment.

 Author: Nathan Anderson
-Contact information: nand160@wgu.edu
+Contact information: XXXXXXXXXXXXXX
 Application version: v1.0.0
 Date: 4/5/2022